 Cost of Renting an RV for a Month

-So it’s simple economics of scale when it comes to renting an RV for a whole month.
-But how much does it really cost?
-Well, that depends on a number of things, but most importantly, the type of RV you’re renting.
+So, renting an RV for a month is simple economics of scale.
+But how much does it cost?
+Well, that depends on several things, but most importantly, the type of RV you’re renting.

 Some RV models are more expensive than others.
 It also depends on how new or old the RV is, as older models are generally cheaper.
 Finally, where you’re located and when you’re renting may also impact rent prices.